thenbrent/paypal-digital-goods/README.md

 ```

+# Live Demo

+Want to see a live example of Recurring Payments with PayPal's Digital Goods for Express Checkout?

+Take a look at my [Recurring Payments Demo](http://paypal.brentshepherd.com/).

 # Usage

-To test the library for yourself, copy the entire folder into `http://example.com/paypal-digital-goods/`.
+To test the library for yourself, copy the entire folder somewhere onto your server, eg. `http://example.com/paypal-test/`.

 Create a sandbox seller account and request it be set as a Digital Goods account in this [x.com forums topic](https://www.x.com/thread/49892).

 Login to this account and get your API credentials from the [API Access](https://www.sandbox.paypal.com/us/cgi-bin/webscr?cmd=_profile-api-access) page.

-Copy the API Credentials into `/examples/functions.php`.
+Copy the API Credentials into `http://example.com/paypal-test/examples/functions.php`.

-Load `index.php` in your browser.
+Load `http://example.com/paypal-test/examples/index.php` in your browser.

 ### Quick Example

-The minimum code required for creating an instance of the class is to pass it your PayPal API Credentials and the return & cancel URLs.
+The minimum code required for creating an instance of the class is to pass the constructor your PayPal API Credentials and the return & cancel URLs.

 ```php
 require_once('paypal-digital-goods.class.php');